King's Lynn woman guilty of trying to hire hitman after fling

 The pair met when they worked at the Linda McCartney Frozen Food factory in Fakenham and had a kiss in his car.

-During the trial, the victim, who is not being identified, said Hewlett had "become obsessed with him" and over a period of two years until August 2022 she bombarded him with emails and texts, urging him to meet her.
+During the trial, the victim said Hewlett had "become obsessed with him" and over a period of two years until August 2022 she bombarded him with emails and texts, urging him to meet her.

 These included sexual images and videos of herself.

-When he left to work at the nearby Kinnerton chocolate factory, Hewlett managed to secure a job there too.
+When the man left to work at the nearby Kinnerton chocolate factory, Hewlett managed to secure a job there too.

 While at Kinnerton, the court heard Hewlett filed two complaints against the man to his employers, accusing him of harassment, homophobia and racial abuse.